boulund/tcup/docs/source/output.rst

 spurious matches to organisms that were probably not in the sample are also visible.

+When viewing the output in Microsoft Excel, it is possible to use the filtering tools to filter e.g. the ``Rank`` column on *species* to display only the results on species level.
+This makes it very easy to study the results in detail, depending on whatever question is most interesting to you.

 .. note::

     The taxonomic composition output can also be written to a text file,